 Explore your options

-To discuss legal issues with Linklaters’ global telecommunications, media & technology sector team, please contact sector leaders: Roger Barron, Richard Cumbley, Julian Cunningham-Day or Samantha Thompson.
+To discuss legal issues with Linklaters’ global telecommunications, media & technology sector team, please contact sector leaders: Roger Barron, Richard Cumbley, or Julian Cunningham-Day.

 You can find out more about Linklaters’ TMT sector capabilities from sector manager Devonee Welch on (+44) 20 7456 5771.